Irtaza2009/Hackamon/README.md

   - Use **Left** and **Right** arrow keys for movement.
   - Press the **Space Bar** for selections.
 - **Online Leaderboard**: Aim for the top!
+- **Game Save File**: Your progress won't be lost, even if you turn off the device!
 - **Interactive Buttons** with animations and feedback.
 - **Visual Animated Pointers** to guide you through button selections.
 - **Dynamic Happiness Bar**: Reflects your Hackamon's mood with multiple sprites.